Research Briefing 02

 δ=0.97

-Meta-analysis of 72 study abroad programs (N=7,820) found cognitive and language acquisition gains nearly double the threshold for "large effect" in educational research.
+Meta-analysis of 72 study-abroad programs (N=7,820) found cognitive and language-acquisition gains nearly double the threshold for a "large effect" in educational research.

 At-Home Instruction